chemicalweaponsresearch/thermal_fogger/53-racial_justice.Rmd

 ### July 29 2020 {- #PortlandOR2020_07_29}

 At the beginning of July 2020, then-president Trump deployed Department of Homeland Security agents to "protect" federal property in Portland, OR [@DHS2020; @Flanigan2020; @Trump2020].
-During the final days of the visible presence and response of federal agents in Summer 2020, they unveiled their thermal fogger, which has been identified through photos as an [IGEBA TF35](https://www.nixalite.com/product/igeba-tf-35) thermal fogger from Nixalite of America Inc.
+During the final days of the visible presence and response of federal agents in Summer 2020, they unveiled their thermal fogger [@Recompiler2020_07_29], which has been identified through photos as an [IGEBA TF35](https://www.nixalite.com/product/igeba-tf-35) thermal fogger from Nixalite of America Inc.
 This machine is designed and marketed for bird control, and while "_training tool for military/law enforcement_" is listed among its uses [@Nixalite2009a], its safety requirements explicitly state:

 > "_**19.
 Do not fog directly against persons...During operation keep distance of minimum [10 ft].**_"